 Fort Collins Rescue Mission has been serving people experiencing homelessness and poverty in our community since 2012.
 Deeply rooted in our history is a love of Christ and a desire to share that love with others through critical services and life-changing programs.

-Through the tireless efforts of our staff, volunteers, donors, and supporters, we’ve been able to celebrate the following milestones:
+Through the tireless efforts of our staff, volunteers, donors, and supporters, we’ve continued to walk alongside our community through more than a decade of change.

 Mission Milestones